This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 For those of you who are curious, here are the factors that increased our overall nutrient score:

 Please don’t slam me in the comments for trying my best to provide one more helpful metric.
 If you don’t like these numbers, ignore them.
-The calculation only highlights the healthiest shakes that we would choose to feed our family with.
+The calculation only highlights the healthiest meal replacement shakes that we would choose to feed our family with.

 Ranking the Top Shakeology ALternatives